Karma-TF-2/Takyon.ChatFlairs/README.md

-# Takyon.ChatFlares
+# Takyon.ChatFlairs
- Adds flares and colors to chat messages
+ Adds flairs and colors to chat messages